Manufacturers: Are Your Competitors Showing Up on Google, ChatGPT, and AI Search While Your Products Stay Hidden?

 You work directly with the owners.

 Not an account coordinator reading from a script.
 I’m personally involved in every engagement, alongside Daniel Burns, our COO with 25 years of web design and development experience, and Barb Senkala, our Senior SEO Strategist with over 20 years in search.
-B2B industrial is one of our core client segments — these tend to be our longest engagements because once manufacturers see what organic visibility does for their pipeline, they don’t leave.
+B2B industrial companies are one of our core client segments, and they often become long-term partners.
+When manufacturers see how sustained organic visibility strengthens their pipeline, the relationship tends to continue.

 We understand technical buyers.